indivisible-irl/TransCopy/README.md

 - Allow for skipping of system files (*.db, *.thumbs, .folder, hidden or archive attributes etc etc) [use checkbox in options eventually]

 - Custom filters for only copy and ignore.
 Filter by extension and name (sep for files and folders)

+- Move option that deletes on sucessful copy.
+Enforces verify to ensure valid data or just warn?